openshift/enhancements/enhancements/etcd/cluster-etcd-operator.md

 cluster-etcd-operator render[1] command generates the static pod manifest for the etcd deployed on the master node.
 After this manifest is persisted to disk on the bootstrap node we copy[2] it to the manifests directory.
-This static pod has a shortened list of init containers with include `discovery` and `certs`.
+This static pod has a single init container `certs`.
 Because we are starting before the operator exists we utilize the standalone etcd cert signer[3] used in 4.1 - 4.3.

 [1] https://github.com/openshift/installer/blob/552f107a2d6b062f009c94c65be0f195f2c9168c/data/data/bootstrap/files/usr/local/bin/bootkube.sh.template#L124